RelationNet2: Deep Comparison Columns for Few-Shot Learning: Methodology

-\keypoint{Embedding Subnetwork} As shown in Fig.~\ref{fig:network}, first we use a $7\times 7$ convolution followed by a $3\times 3$ max-pooling for size reduction.
-Then, we have $4$ embedding modules, each composed of a number of SENet~\cite{hu2018senet} blocks.
-Finally, an avg-pooling and a fully-connected layer are used to produce $C'$ logit values, corresponding to $C'$ classes in $\mathcal{D}_{\text{m-train}}$.

-More specifically, the embedding modules $[1,2,3,4]$ have $[3,4,6,3]$ SENet blocks respectively, as per \cite{hu2018senet}.
-Empirically, we found that SENet blocks achieved the best performance compared to conventional convolutional blocks, WRN blocks \cite{zagoruyko2016wide}, and ResNet blocks \cite{he2016deep}.
-We use exactly the same configuration of SENet block as proposed in \cite{hu2018senet}, e.g., reduction ratio $r=16$ as suggested.
+\keypoint{Embedding Subnetwork} As shown in Fig.~\ref{fig:network}, first we use a $7\times 7$ convolution followed by a $3\times 3$ max-pooling, which is a common size reduction as \cite{hu2018senet}.
+Then, we have $4$ embedding modules each composed of a number of SENet blocks.
+Finally, an avg-pooling and a fully-connected layer are used to produce $C$ logit values, corresponding to $C$ classes in $\mathcal{D}_{\text{m-train}}$.
+More specifically, 4 embedding modules followed the 4 SENet basic blocks composition $[3,4,6,3]$, respectively.
+In original SENet paper \cite{hu2018senet}, they use SE-ResNet-50, but here we use smaller backbones as SE-ResNet-34, where $(3+4+6+3)*2+2=34$.
+Otherwise, we follow the other setting in \cite{hu2018senet}, e.g., reduction ratio $r=16$ as suggested.